Mitch is a rebellious kid from Chicago who gets sent to live with his grandparents by his father.

 Mitch playing some catch with two local kids.

-Teen rebel Mitch (Michael Angarano) wears black chucks throughout the film.
+Teen rebel Mitch (Michael Angarano) wears black high top chucks throughout the film.
 He has the most interesting scenes in the film.
 He gets into fights and there’s angst and emotions.
 Good drama.
 He tries to integrate with the local kids.
 In one scene, Mitch asks a peer who’s come over where he can score some weed.
 The peer sends away his little brother, and threatens Mitch for talking about drugs near his little brother.
 They don’t do that in small towns like this!

 Mitch is attracted to Cindy and opens up to her when they visit the cemetery where her grandmother is buried.